jina-ai/reader/README.md

 ## Updates

+- **2024-07-01**: We have resolved a DDoS attack and other traffic abusing since June 27th.
+We also found a bug introduced on June 28th which may cause higher latency for some websites.
+The attack and the bug have been solved; if you have experienced high latency of r.jina.ai between June 27th-30th, it should back to normal now.
 - **2024-05-30**: Reader can now read abitrary PDF from any URL!
 Check out [this PDF result from NASA.gov](https://r.jina.ai/https://www.nasa.gov/wp-content/uploads/2023/01/55583main_vision_space_exploration2.pdf) vs [the original](https://www.nasa.gov/wp-content/uploads/2023/01/55583main_vision_space_exploration2.pdf).
 - **2024-05-15**: We introduced a new endpoint `s.jina.ai` that searches on the web and return top-5 results, each in a LLM-friendly format.
 [Read more about this new feature here](https://jina.ai/news/jina-reader-for-search-grounding-to-improve-factuality-of-llms).
 - **2024-05-08**: Image caption is off by default for better latency.
 To turn it on, set `x-with-generated-alt: true` in the request header.